andrewpbray/scheduled-posts-options/README.md

 Downsides:
 - feels kludgy
+- generates a bunch of files, though this could be addressed by
+  - adding files to .gitignore
-- generates a bunch of files (could .gitignore and keep in dedicated include directory to keep the source clean.
-Could also create a post-render script that clean out that directory.
-Still feels kludgy)
+  - keep files in dedicated include directory
+  - create a post-render script to clean out that directory

 #### 2. Reference _variables.yml in document YAML